-What is likely is that DHS will hit capacity with some degree of regularity in its first week of operations, and sporadically between October and December.
+You’ll have to wait a bit longer for Star Wars: Galaxy’s Edge to open at Walt Disney World.
+It’s likely that DHS will hit capacity with some degree of regularity in its first week of operations, and sporadically between October and December.
 The natural inclination is to expect September to be the busiest month of 2019 due to it being closest to the grand opening, but our expectation is that mid-October through December will see the brunt of the crowds.

 Traffic and parking certainly won’t be as bad in Florida as in Southern California.
 Nevertheless, if you have the financial means, we’d recommend staying at a Crescent Lake Resort (BoardWalk, Yacht & Beach Club, or Swan & Dolphin) and walking to Disney’s Hollywood Studios rather than taking a boat there.

 We’re taking a different approach, staying at Pop Century for the opening day of Star Wars: Galaxy’s Edge, with the hope that the Disney Skyliner gondola will be operating by then.
 We think this is a potentially savvy approach for budget-conscious travelers.

 A couple of things about that: 1) Walt Disney World hasn’t confirmed that the Skyliner will be running by the end of August, even though we expect it will; and, 2) there’s no guarantee the Skyliner will be more efficient that bus transportation.
 The resorts along the Skyliner route are all enormous, and how efficiently the gondolas will operate remains to be seen.